lizardbird/emergency_compliment/readme.md

 When a user visits the site, they should be greeted with a random compliment to cheer them up.

-We are "faking" a back-end by using `data.js` for our compliments.
+We are "faking" a back-end by using `data.js` for our emergencyComp.

 ## Set-Up: